zwong91/LiveAudio/copilot/copilot-commit-message-instructions.md

 - **Do not include speculative justifications** like "to improve A", "for better B", "for improved C", "to enhance D".
 Instead, **only describe what was done**.
 - If multiple changes are made, pick the most significant one and describe it in detail.

+- Be make sure AI commit messages are in English.

 ## Important: Avoid these patterns at all costs

 - "Update settings" → Always describe **what was updated**.